1 9 5 5 – 1 9 5 8 (UK)

 The couple also did nine years of Fairy Snow commercials, after which Leslie went to New York to work in nightclubs and to star on the prestigious Ed Sullivan Show.

-Leslie’s next stop was Australia as Director of Programme Development for the Seven Network where they made a brand new series also called Joan and Leslie, although it never aired in the UK.
+Leslie’s next stop was Australia as Director of Programme Development for the Seven Network where they made a brand new 13-part series in 1969 also called Joan and Leslie.
+The black & white series centred around Joan and Leslie as two middle-aged British immigrants who have just arrived in Australia.
+It never aired in the UK.

 Upon returning to England in 1972 he concentrated on writing.
 His plays included Forty Love (with Bernard Cribbins) and Death Of A Comic.
 He also wrote two radio series’ for himself and Warren Mitchell, entitled This Is Living?